Yakgna/DocSched/README.md

 # DocSched
-An online platform for booking doctor appointments
+DocSched is an online platform for booking doctor appointments.
+It allows patients to schedule consultations with healthcare professionals from the comfort of their homes.